 Access control selection model.

-If the VSS tree used by a VISSv3 server contains access control selection tags, then the server MUST support their usage as described in this chapter.
+If the VSS tree used by a VISSv3 server contains access control selection tags, the server MUST support their usage as described in this chapter.

-If it is not used, then a server may implement access control for the entire tree.
+If access control selection tags are not present, the server MAY implement access control for the entire tree.

 JSON Schema

-The payloads that are sent over any transport protocol SHALL conform with the JSON schema in this appendix, unless otherwise specified in the VISSv3 TRANSPORT-EXAMPLE or VISSv3 PAYLOAD-ENCODING specifications.
+The primary payloads that are sent over any transport protocol SHALL conform with the JSON schema in this appendix, unless otherwise specified in the VISSv3 TRANSPORT-EXAMPLE or VISSv3 PAYLOAD-ENCODING specifications.

 Server Capabilities